SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-ways: make die rolls, smile for a moment, and then don’t say anything about it; have the characters roll Perception checks, ask for their totals, and then just continue with the encounter; ask a player for detailed information on how her character is going to close a door (“Which hand are you using?”
-“Do you have a weapon in your hand?”), but then have the portal close uneventfully.
+ways: make die rolls, smile for a moment, and then don’t say anything about it; have the characters roll Perception checks, ask for their totals, and then just continue with the encounter; ask a player for detailed information on how her character is going to close a door ("Which hand are you using?"
+"Do you have a weapon in your hand?"), but then have the portal close uneventfully.
 You also have the option of throwing in major red herrings.
 If a character starts tracking the players’ characters, the players will immediately attempt to mesh this new person’s presence with the rest of the